McMurdo Station: Wind power

 The southernmost wind farm on Earth is located on Ross Island, supplementing power and reducing fuel consumption at McMurdo and Scott.
-The three-tower facility on Crater Hill has an average wind speed of nearly 30 kph, at 40 m height of the initial turbines.
+The three-tower facility on Crater Hill has an average wind speed of nearly 30 km/h, at 40 m height of the initial turbines.

 In January 2010, three new wind turbines had their opening ceremony by McMurdo and Scott officials, bringing significant wind power to Ross island; three turbines rated at 330 kW each for a total of nearly 990 kW shared between the two bases, was estimated to save 240 thousand gallons of fuel per year.

 Three Enercon E-33 (330 kW each) wind turbines were deployed in 2009 to power McMurdo and New Zealand's Scott Base, reducing diesel consumption by 11% or 463,000 liters per year.
 The subsequent failure of a proprietary, non-replaceable part critical to battery storage reduced the power generation of the turbines by 66% by 2019.
 Three new wind turbines were planned for the 2023–4 season, with great capacity: one new one will be greater than previous three combined.
 The strong winds make wind power a practical alternative, and the new wind system should supply 90% of the power at Scott Base.